bang9211/wire-jacket/README.md

 }
 ```
 Suppose there is MongoDB that implements Database
 Interface like MySQL.
-And Wire-Jacket has ViperConfig by default.
+And Wire-Jacket has ViperJacket by default.

 Then, there are 3 `Interfaces` and 4 `Implements`.

 - Database `Interface` - MySQL, MongoDB `Implement`
 - Blockchain `Interface` - Ossicones `Implement`
-- (Default) Config `Interface` - ViperConfig `Implement`
+- (Default) Config `Interface` - ViperJacket `Implement`

 Database depends on config.Config.
 Blockchain depends on Database.